palladius/genai-googlecloud-scripts/24-gemini25-games/03-googley-lego-tetris-3d/README.md

 - 85% on top: where the bricks go down and container and everything.
 Here tapping would produce tilting of the 3d as the Easycam tab is designed to do.

-- 15% below (well separated from a horiuontal gray line).
+- 15% below (well separated from a horizontal gray line).
 Here you put the 6 controls: left/right, up/down, rotate (big), and drop fast (small button - if pressed by mistake its error prone).

 Please give me the code that visualizes those 6 buttons in ALL visualizations, and its clickable by mouse in normal mode, since the developer feedback loop for mouse and click on Desktop is immediate (seconds), on phone its longer (I need to just trust, deploy, free cache, test omn mobile, so it takes one minute).